borg286/sevtech/README.md

 * Grab the wrench made out of quartz to rotate the inscriber, allowing you to use a hopper for all 3 inputs, thus automating circuits.

+* Actually Additions Large Crates hold considerably more items than obsidian chests and can interact with the external interface

 ### Applied Energistics

 See refined storage above.
 SevTech has both mods with enough item gating that both paths are equivalent.

 ## Power Generation

 * You have a few options for power generations at this point, most of which are connected to diesel.

-* Immersive Engineering: Having 4 garden cloche with melon seeds feeding melon slices to the fermenter melon seeds to the squeezer can maintain 2 diesel generators working, giving a constant 8192 rf/t.
+* Immersive Engineering: Having 4 garden cloche with melon seeds feeding melon slices to the fermenter and hemp fiber seeds  to the squeezer can maintain 2 diesel generators working, giving a constant 8192 rf/t, use MV connections and not LV.

     * For infinite water use an Immersive Engineering Pump connected to a 2x2x2 hole full of water sources, use the hammer to set input to one side facing the water and output to the side facing the pipe.
 Needs energy and a redstone signal to work.

+    * Adding a tank between the refinery and the generator can give a Biodisel buffer

-    * For crafting melon into melon slices, and slices into seeds use 2 Automatic Crafter from Inductive Logistics, set them to craft 4 (1 from each garden cloche)  items at a time to speed them up.
+    * For crafting melon into melon slices use an Automatic Crafter from Inductive Logistics, set them to craft 4 (1 from each garden cloche)  items at a time to speed them up.

+        * Alternatively a compacting drawer will also convert a melon to 9 slices.
+You'll need to filter the output to only the slices (easiest way is to another locked drawer with slices), and the compacting drawer is a little expensive at this stage, but might be worth considering.

     * The Automatic crafter takes inputs from an adjacent inventory and you need pipes to extract the output.

-    * Any pipe should work, I like the Inductive logistic ones (extraction.
-Transport and injection).
+    * Any pipe should work, I like the Inductive logistic ones (Extraction, Transport and Injection).

-    * Obsidian chest are fairly cheap (8 obsidian blocks and a chest) and have plenty of inventory as a buffer.
+    * The Obsidian chest is fairly cheap (8 obsidian blocks and a chest) and has plenty of inventory.

     * When out of energy a few watermills can "Jump Start" the setup.